moj-analytical-services/splink/README.md

 ## Citation

-If you use Splink in your reserach, we'd be grateful for a citation in the following format (modify the version and date accordingly).
+If you use Splink in your research, we'd be grateful for a citation in the following format (modify the version and date accordingly).

 ```
 @misc{ministry_of_justice_2023_splink,